demisto/content/Packs/SafeBreach/Playbooks/SafeBreach_Compare_and_Validate_Insight_Indicators_README.md

-This playbook compares Insight indicators before and after being processed.
-It receives an Insight and it's indicators before validation, fetches updated indicators after rerunning the Insight, and then compares the results to validate mitigation.
+This playbook compares SafeBreach Insight indicators before and after the processing.
+It receives an insight and it's indicators before validation, fetches updated indicators after rerunning the insight, and then compares the results to validate mitigation.
 Indicators are classified as Remediated or Not Remediated based on their validated status and the appropriate field (SafeBreach Remediation Status) is updated.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.